TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

   List of data providers used to prepare placeholder values for :php:`type=input` and :php:`type=text` fields.

 InlineParentRecord
-  List of data providers used to prepare data needed if an inline record is opened from within an ajax call.
+  List of data providers used to prepare data needed if an inline record is opened from within an Ajax call.

 OnTheFly
   A special data group that can be initialized with a list of to-execute data providers directly.
 In contrast to the